ivanaogrizovic/snake-game/README.md

-# snake-game
+# READ ME

-A basic snake game made with the HTNL canvas element
+This is a basic snake game made with the HTNL canvas element.

+Hosted by GitHub Pages: https://ivanaogrizovic.github.io/snake-game/